Article curated by Rowena Fletcher-Wood

 Learn more about The ecological role of sharks.

 Although they eat fish and krill, whales also sustain the plankton upon which fish and krill feed.
 Whale faeces, released near the surface of the ocean, are rich in iron and nitrogen that act as plankton fertilisers.
 Whales also create vertical mixing of currents, pushing plankton to the surface where it is light enough to photosynthesise.
-They are as powerful at this mixing as the wind, waves and tides combined.
+Their mixing power is equal to the wind, waves and tides combined.
 However, it seems that the actions of whales are more far reaching than regulating the ecosystem: plankton are responsible for removing tens of millions of tonnes of CO2 from the atmosphere every day, which is eventually fixed as carbon on the ocean bed.
 Whales regulate climate change.
-Increasing whale numbers would be a way of geo-engineering carbon capture and storage, but unfortunately the very problem we want them to fix is killing them.
+Increasing whale numbers would be a way of geoengineering carbon capture and storage, but unfortunately the very problem we want them to fix is killing them.

 Climate change affects whales in many ways.
 As global water temperatures increase ice at the north and south poles melts, and so seawater salinity drops.
 As a result, ice cover for foraging Arctic species like the bowhead, narwhal, and beluga is lost and their habitat shrinks.
 CO2 dissolution then increases the acidity of the ocean – and if these things don’t directly affect whales, they affect their food supply.
 Krill, for example, are vulnerable to increased UV exposure, and their numbers are dropping.
 Warmer oceans may mean an increase in disease spread.
 What is more, whales are very sensitive to the temperature of the water in which they live and, like many marine animals, it’s thought that reproduction may be affected.
 Although this is not known for sure, it is an extremely worrying prospect: climate change could have a rolling impact, accelerating itself by killing off the animals that help to regulate the atmosphere.
 Unlike the rabbit-fox example, leaving nature alone might not restore balance.